x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/dial-tone-recovery.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 7/9/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 158817fa-4b17-4fa9-8341-a86609e6a388
-description: "Summary: How to perform a dial tone recovery in Exchange 2016."
+description: "Summary: How to perform a dial tone recovery in Exchange Server."
 ---

 # Perform a dial tone recovery

- **Summary**: How to perform a dial tone recovery in Exchange 2016.
+ **Summary**: How to perform a dial tone recovery in Exchange 2016 and Exchange 2019.

 The process for using dial tone portability is called a dial tone recovery, which involves creating an empty database on a Mailbox server to replace a failed database.
 To learn more, see [Dial tone portability](dial-tone-portability.md).